jhpyle/docassemble/_docs/development.md

 However, there are ways that non-programmers can and should be deeply involved in the development of guided interviews.

+Notice the popularity of the [DevOps] methodology in software development, which breaks down the silos of "operations" engineers and "development" engineers.
+Your non-technical people who know the subject matter of your interview may not think of themselves as "engineers," but they similar in many ways to the "operations" side of [DevOps].

 You can involve a non-technical person on the team who knows how to communicate in writing with succinct phrases, who knows when the text is too short and too long, knows when to hide information behind a